Biometric Identity and Privacy

 13. Unique Identifiers: The assignment of unique identifiers (other than the name itself) using biometric information is subject to specific technical restrictions.

 2Shakes relies on people and business names to locate information, rather than technical identifiers.
+The Biometric Verification has a report number.

 Where to Find More Information: